MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 -   **Run the readiness tool to enable HVCI**

-    1. In Powershell, move to the directory that you unzipped the readiness tool into.
+    1. In Powershell, locate the directory into which you unzipped the Readiness Tool.

-    2. Run the readiness tool to enable HVCI.
+    2. Run the Readiness Tool to enable HVCI.

     ```
     DG_Readiness_Tool.ps1 -Enable HVCI